sungnga/jbook-cli-app/README.md

 - Define allows us to define a value inside of code whenever we are doing a bundling process
 - When bundling we get a warning message
   - `warning: Define "process.env.NODE_ENV" when bundling for the browser`
-- We need to setup ESBuild define the value of "process.env.NODE_ENV" whenever we're doing a bundling
+- We need to setup ESBuild to define the value of "process.env.NODE_ENV" whenever we're doing a bundling
 - We do the bundling in the ref.current.build() method and this is where we can include the `define` property